Distributionally Robust Reinforcement Learning with Interactive Data Collection: Fundamental Hardness and Near-Optimal Algorithms: Introduction

-interactive samples (Theorem~\ref{thm: regret tv}).
+interactive samples (Corollary~\ref{cor: sample complexity tv}).
 Here $S$ and $A$ denote the number of states and actions, $\rho$ represents the radius of the TV robust set, and $H$ is the horizon length of each episode.
 To the best of our knowledge, this is the first provably sample-efficient algorithm for robust RL with interactive data collection.

 According to \eqref{eq: sample complexity}, the sample complexity of finding an $\varepsilon$-optimal robust policy decreases as the radius $\rho$ of the robust set increases.
 This coincides with the findings of \cite{shi2023curious} who consider robust RL in infinite-horizon discounted RMDPs with TV robust sets within the generative model setup.
 When the radius $\rho=0$, an RMDP reduces to a standard MDP, and the sample complexity \eqref{eq: sample complexity} recovers the minimax-optimal sample complexity for online RL in standard MDPs up to logarithm factors, i.e., $\widetilde{\cO}(H^3SA/\varepsilon^2)$.
-On the other side, when $\rho\rightarrow 1$\footnote{We do not signify the situation when $\rho = 1$ since in that case the TV robust set contains all possible transition probabilities, making the problem statistically trivial.
-In that case, no sample is needed.}, finding an $\varepsilon$-optimal robust policy turns out to require nearly $\widetilde{\cO}(H)$ less samples than finding the optimal policy in a standard MDP.
+At the other extreme, when $\rho\rightarrow 1$\footnote{We do not signify the situation when $\rho = 1$ since in that case the TV robust set contains all possible transition probabilities, making the problem statistically trivial.
+In that case, no sample is needed.}, finding an $\varepsilon$-optimal robust policy turns out to require nearly a factor of $H$ fewer samples, up to logarithmic factors, than finding the optimal policy in a standard MDP.